 Please note: This webpage will be updated as more information becomes available.

-- Drinking water available to residents with dry wells
+Drinking water for residents with dry wells

 Station 39, 14 NS-336, Upper Musquodoboit